vote/docs.voteamerica.org/docs/toolset/index.md

 The VoteAmerica tools are free for anyone to use.
 You can find the code to embed them on your website on the [VoteAmerica website](https://www.voteamerica.com/embeds/).

-## Professional toolset
+## VoteAmerica+ toolset

-If you'd like access to the information gathered via an instance of the tools, you'll need a paid subscription.
+If you'd like access to the information gathered via an instance of the tools, you'll need a VoteAmerica+ subscription.
 Please contact [sales@voteamerica.com](mailto:sales@voteamerica.com) to discuss pricing.

 Existing subscribers will find their unique embed code on the dashboard.
 Log in at [https://secure.voteamerica.com/](https://secure.voteamerica.com/).